Non Functional Testing - With Non Functional Test Examples

 - Locating failure points

-Performance tests ensure software quality.
+Performance tests ensure several elements of software quality.
 They validate that it’s fast, scalable, stable, and reliable.

 2. Load Tests

-Load testing checks how the software behaves under normal and peak conditions.
-This is done to determine how much work the software can handle before performance is affected.
+Load testing checks how the software behaves under both normal and peak conditions.
+This is done to determine how much work load the software can handle before performance is negatively affected.

-You can do load tests by running multiple applications simultaneously, subjecting a server to a lot of traffic, or downloading a large quantity of files.
+You can perform load tests by running multiple applications simultaneously, subjecting a server to a high amount of traffic, or downloading a large quantity of files.

 Load tests are used to ensure fast and scalable software.